cosmosgame/save-the-world/content/articles/index.md

         - My Hakomi request
           - eventually realized I was asking for Turqoise
       - Recap levels
+- Cleaning Up
+  - Why
+    - Getting people out of pain first
+    - Getting people into joy
+  - Personal growth mindset
-- Healing/Personal Growth
+  - Mindfulness
   - Focus on Love
   - What works?
-  - Personal growth mindset
+  - Medicine
+    - Not the only path
   - Principles
     Core principles
       - Love